rokdd/poe-m/README.md

 - for bash scripts:
     - all usages in the header get listed as commands
     - parsed parameters: name, command
+- template folder where you can both scenarios from top automatically (type "poem new")

 ## Todo